VASTDynamics/Vaporizer2/JUCE/docs/CMake API.md

   adding the plugin targets, rather than setting this argument on each individual target.
   Unlike the other `COPY_DIR` arguments, this argument does not have a default value so be sure to set it if you have enabled `COPY_PLUGIN_AFTER_BUILD` and the `Unity` format.

+`IS_ARA_EFFECT`
+- May be either TRUE or FALSE (defaults to FALSE).
+If TRUE it enables additional codepaths in the VST3 and AU plugin wrappers allowing compatible hosts to load the plugin with additional ARA functionality.
+It will also add the preprocessor definition `JucePlugin_Enable_ARA=1`, which can be used in preprocessor conditions inside the plugin code.
+You should not add this definition using `target_compile_definitions` manually.

+`ARA_FACTORY_ID`
+- A globally unique and versioned identifier string.
+If not provided a sensible default will be generated using the `BUNDLE_ID` and `VERSION` values.
+The version must be updated if e.g. the plugin's (compatible) document archive ID(s) or its analysis or playback transformation capabilities change.

+`ARA_DOCUMENT_ARCHIVE_ID`
+- Identifier string for document archives created by the document controller.
+This ID must be globally unique and is shared only amongst document controllers that create the same archives and produce the same render results based upon the same input data.
+This means that the ID must be updated if the archive format changes in any way that is no longer downwards compatible.
+If not provided a version independent default will be created that is only appropriate as long as the format remains unchanged.

+`ARA_ANALYSIS_TYPES`
+- Defaults to having no analyzable types.
+Should be one or more of the following values if the document controller has the corresponding analysis capability: `kARAContentTypeNotes`, `kARAContentTypeTempoEntries`, `kARAContentTypeBarSignatures`, `kARAContentTypeStaticTuning `, `kARAContentTypeKeySignatures`, `kARAContentTypeSheetChords`

+`ARA_TRANSFORMATION_FLAGS`
+- Defaults to `kARAPlaybackTransformationNoChanges`.
+If the document controller has the ability to provide the corresponding change it should be one or more of:
+  `kARAPlaybackTransformationTimestretch`, `kARAPlaybackTransformationTimestretchReflectingTempo`,
+  `kARAPlaybackTransformationContentBasedFadeAtTail`,
+  `kARAPlaybackTransformationContentBasedFadeAtHead`

+`VST3_AUTO_MANIFEST`
+- May be either TRUE or FALSE (defaults to TRUE).
+When TRUE, a POST_BUILD step will be added to the VST3 target which will generate a moduleinfo.json file into the Resources subdirectory of the plugin bundle.
+This is normally desirable, but does require that the plugin can be successfully loaded immediately after building the VST3 target.
+If the plugin needs further processing before it can be loaded (e.g. custom signing), then set this option to FALSE to disable the automatic manifest generation.
+To generate the manifest at a later point in the build, use the `juce_enable_vst3_manifest_step` function.
+It is strongly recommended to generate a manifest for your plugin, as this allows compatible hosts to scan the plugin much more quickly, leading to an improved experience for users.

 #### `juce_add_binary_data`